 Illinois’ law goes further.
 Under 625 ILCS 5/12-610.2(b-5), a driver commits a Class A misdemeanor if they violate the texting while driving law and cause an accident that results in great bodily harm.
 The offense is a Class 4 felony if the driver’s cell phone use causes a deadly crash.

 Car Accident Compensation

-After being injured in a car accident in which the other driver was negligent, you should speak with an attorney about the value of your claim.
+After being injured in a car accident in which the other driver was negligent by using such a handheld device while you should speak about the value of your claim with a texting while driving lawyer in St. Louis.
 You may have the right to obtain compensation for your: